-- a.
+- 5. Annually train District supervisory staff, as well as supervisors when first assigned supervisory duties, on FLSA compliance issues, including: - a.
 What counts as compensable work time (see Administrative Procedure 5:35-AP3, Compensable Work Time for Non-Exempt Employees Under the FLSA); - b.
 How timesheets must be completed for non-exempt employees; and - c.
 Their duty to monitor timesheets and verify time worked. - 6.
 Train all non-exempt staff when hired and regularly thereafter on the following topics: - a.
 Board policy requirements; - b.
 What counts as compensable time; and - c.
 How to complete timesheets correctly. - 7.
 Require non-exempt employees who want to volunteer to execute a Volunteer Agreement.
 See Exhibit 5:35-E, Volunteer Agreement Executed by a Non-Exempt Employee.

 Non-exempt employees may only volunteer to perform services on behalf of the school that do not involve the same types of duties they regularly perform in their jobs.
-Further, in order to be a bona fide volunteer (1), the volunteer services may not be the same as or similar to the employee's regular work duties, (2) the employee must freely and voluntarily, i.e., without any direct or implied coercion or requirement, agree to perform the volunteer services, and (3) the employee provides the services without promise of compensation; however, a volunteer may be paid expenses, reasonable benefits, or normal fee to perform the services.
-See Administrative Procedure 5:35-AP3, Compensable Work Time for Non-Exempt Employees under the FLSA, for information about normal fees.
+Further, in order to be a bona fide volunteer, an employee must freely and voluntarily (i.e., without any direct or implied coercion or requirement) agree to perform the volunteer duties without compensation.

 - 8. Have all non-exempt employees sign the following documents: - a.
 A statement that they were given a copy of the Board's policy on work time and have reviewed it, and that they understand violators may be subject to discipline; and - b.
-If applicable, an agreement that any overtime worked over 40 hours per week will be compensated with time and a half compensatory time rather than overtime pay. ee Exhibit 5:310-E, Agreement to Receive Compensatory Time-Off. - 9.
+If applicable, an agreement that any overtime worked over 40 hours per week will be compensated with time and a half compensatory time rather than overtime pay (see Exhibit 5:310-E, Agreement to Receive Compensatory Time-Off). - 9.
 Have supervisory, payroll, and business staffs monitor weekly time records.